Galactosemia

 Causes of Galactosemia:

 1. Genetic Mutation: Galactosemia is caused by mutations in specific genes responsible for producing enzymes that break down galactose.
-These mutations are typically inherited from parents who are carriers of the defective genes.
+These mutations are typically from parents who are carriers of the defective genes.

 2. Inherited from Parents: To develop galactosemia, a child must inherit two copies of the defective gene, one from each parent.
 If both parents carry the gene mutation, their child has a 25% chance of having galactosemia.